 The nuclear reactor released ten trillion neutrinos per second per square centimeter.
 If each neutrino were a drop of rain, that would equate to the worst rainstorm of your life – 132 million gallons of water falling on each centimeter of your head every second.
 That’s 175 Niagara Falls’ pouring over an area the size of your fingertip every second.
 Talk about flooding.

 Anyway, in the water tanks, they expected the neutrinos from their reactor to interact with protons in the water to produce positrons and neutrons.
 Positrons are another funny little subatomic particle — they’re basically electrons, except instead of having a negative charge, they have a positive charge.
-They predicted that the chance of this reaction happening would be extremely rare, even in their giant water tanks.
+They predicted that the chance of this reaction happening would be extremely rare, even with so many neutrinos in their giant water tanks.
 But they also knew that this reaction produced unique products that, if they were to be detected, they would be an obvious sign that neutrinos were there.

 Meanwhile, the poor little neutron is sitting all by his lonesome.
 But Cowan and Reines, the devilish matchmakers that they were, put some cadmium in the water, an element that really likes neutrons.
 They surmised that the neutrons would jump on cadmium’s back and ride off into the sunset, leaving behind another gamma ray in the process, just a fraction of a second later.